exercism/go/exercises/practice/sieve/.approaches/slice-of-bools/content.md

 If the number being iterated is not a composite number, then the element in the slice of primes at the prime index is set to that number, and the prime index is incremented.

-Since any number evenly divisible by that prime is not prime, the next `for` loop iterates from the prime plus itself, setting each of those numbers to `true` for being a composite number.
+Since any number evenly divisible by that prime is not prime, the inner `for` loop iterates from the prime plus itself, setting each of those numbers to `true` for being a composite number.

 After the outer loop is done, a slice of the primes slice up to but not including the prime index is returned.